 Qu Yuan (343–278 BC), was a Chu State official in the Warring States Period.
 He was the earliest famous poet in China.
 When the Chu capital fell, the patriotic poet drowned himself in the Miluo River.
 The local people were said to have paddled out on boats, either to scare the fish away or to retrieve his body.
 The dragon boat races represent the attempts to rescue and recover the body of Qu Yuan.
 This is said to be the origin of dragon boat racing.

-Attached are some photos by Steve Shaner, one of our board members, taken during Dragon Boat Days.
-The Race photos were taken in Guangzhou in 2014.
-The Zonzi photos were taken from the Open Market in Hengyang in 2010.
+This story and photos are by Steve Shaner, one of our board members, taken during Dragon Boat Days in China.
+Race photos were taken in Guangzhou in 2014; the Zonzi photos were taken in the Open Market in Hengyang in 2010.